JacobLudwigson/CNN/README.md

 # CNN
-Convolutional Neural Network for handwritten digit classification written in C.
+Convolutional Neural Network for image classification written in C.